danvega/call-for-papers/2022/codemash.md

 Finally, we will discuss what equipment you will need to have to create your first course.
 Your passion for a particular subject will determine the success of your course, not a fancy setup.
 The most important thing you can do is deliver on the promise of your material by producing quality content.

+## An introduction to building Microservices in Java

+In this session, you will learn what Microservices are and when you might want to reach for them.
+Microservices have become a popular architecture choice that produces independently releasable services modeled around a business domain.

+You will begin this presentation by learning about the pros/cons of choosing a Microservice architecture.
+You will learn that the makeup of your team plays a major role in moving towards a Microservice-based architecture.

+Once you understand the need for Microservices it's time to learn how to build them in Java.
+I will introduce you to building Microservices in Java using Spring Boot.
+We will discuss the different projects in the Spring ecosystem and what role each of them plays in our application.

+We will do this by building out an application that is made up of several microservices.
+We will talk about how services communicate with each other as well as some of the other challenges with building distributed systems.